-Signal Detection Theory: In the 1950s, a major theoretical advance was made by combining detection theory and statistical decision theory.
+Signal Detection Theory: In the 1950s, with the combining of detection theory on the one hand and statistical decision theory on the other, we made a major theoretical advance in understanding human detection performance.
 As in the high threshold model, detection performance is based on a sensory process and a decision process.
 The sensory process transforms the physical stimulus energy into an internal representation and the decision process decides what response to make based on this internal representation.
 The response can be a simple yes or no ("yes, the stimulus was present" or "no, the stimulus was not present") or a more elaborate response, such as a rating of the confidence that the signal was present.
 The two processes are each characterized by at least one parameter: The sensory process by a sensitivity parameter and the decision process by a response criterion parameter.

-It was further realized that estimates of thresholds made by the three classical psychophysical methods confounded the sensitivity of the sensory process with the response criterion of the decision process.
-To measure sensitivity and decision criteria, one needs to measure two aspects of detection performance.
+It was further realized that estimates of thresholds made by the three classical psychophysical methods confound the sensitivity of the sensory process with the response criterion of the decision process.
+To measure both sensitivity and decision criteria, one needs to measure two aspects of detection performance.
 Not only must one measure the conditional probability that the observer says "yes" when a stimulus is present (the hit rate, or HR) but also one must measure the conditional probability that the observer says "yes" when a stimulus is not present (the false alarm rate, or FAR).
 These conditional probabilities are shown in Table 1.
 Within the framework of a detection model, these two performance measures, HR and FAR, can be used to estimate detection sensitivity and decision criterion.
 The specific way in which detection sensitivity and response criterion are computed from the HR and FAR depends upon the specific model one adopts for the sensory process and for the decision process.
-Some of these different models and how to distinguish among them are discussed in a classic paper by David Krantz (1969).
+Some of these different models and how to distinguish among them are discussed in a classic paper by David

+Krantz (1969).
 The major two competing models discussed below are the high threshold model and Gaussian signal detection theory.